lcolosi/WaveClimatology/README.md

 # Source Code for

-Luke V Colosi, Sarah T Gille, and Ana B Villas Bôas.
-The seasonal cycle of significant waveheight in the ocean: Local vs remote forcing.
-Journal of Geophysical Research: Oceans, submitted.
-Preprint available from [ESSOAr](https://www.essoar.org/doi/10.1002/essoar.10506029.1).
+Colosi, L. V., Villas Bôas, A. B., & Gille, S. T. (2021).
+The seasonal cycle of significant wave height in the ocean: Local versus remote forcing.
+Journal of Geophysical Research: Oceans, 126, e2021JC017198. https://doi. org/10.1029/2021JC017198

 # Abstract